BrightManu-lang/SPN-param-recovery/README.md

 ## Core Ideas

 1. **Neural Posterior Approximation**
-   We train a lightweight 1D Convolutional ResNet to map observed token trajectories (with dropout) → posterior over rate-law coefficients.
+   We train a lightweight 1D Convolutional ResNet to map observed token trajectories (with dropout) -> posterior over transition-rate coefficients.

 2. **Likelihood-Free & Fast**
-   No expensive Bayesian sampling: inference is a single forward pass + Monte Carlo dropout for calibrated uncertainty bounds.
+   No expensive Bayesian sampling: inference is a multi-stochastic forward pass with Monte Carlo dropout for calibrated uncertainty bounds.

 3. **Robust to Missing Events**
-   On SPNs with 20 % randomly dropped events, our surrogate achieves an RMSE of 0.108 on rate coefficients—while running orders of magnitude faster than traditional MCMC.
+   On SPN trajectories with 20 % randomly dropped events, our surrogate achieves an RMSE of 0.108 on rate coefficients, while running orders of magnitude faster than traditional MCMC.